• Home

 Let’s recap what you have learned so far.

-Despite the Scatter Diagram vs. Line Graph in Google Sheets looking similar, you now understand that they perform different jobs.
+Although the Scatter graph vs. Line Graph in Google Sheets may look similar, you now understand that they perform different jobs.

 We have learned that the difference between the two is that an XY Plot displays relationships between vital data variables.
 On the other hand, a Line Graph shows trends and changes in variables.